 Some of the home appliances are provided with a two-pin plug and some others are provided with three-pin plugs.
 Now one more question may arise – “Why some are provided with two pins and the other with three pins plug”.
 And the answer is all safety precautions are taken care of at the design stage itself.
 And thus no connection to ground is required.
 We shall once again discuss this topic at the end of this article.

 Why one of the pins in a three-pin plug is longer and thicker than the other pins?

-First of all, let us learn about the three pin plug connections.
-With reference to the picture, the pin marked L is connected to line or phase, the pin marked N is connected to neutral and the pin marked E is connected to earth.
+First of all, let us learn about the three-pin plug connections.
+With reference to the picture, the pin marked L is connected to line or phase, the pin marked N is connected to neutral and the pin marked E is connected to the earth.
 What is so special in the pin E, which makes it longer and thicker than the other pins?
 It is nothing but safety.

 Earth provides safer and low resistance path to the flow of current.
 This limits and helps in discharging the static electricity on the metallic body of any equipment.
 Also, it protects the person touching the body of the appliance from electric shock (electrocution).
 Insulation breakdown or insulation damage can result in the discharge of electricity on the metal body of an appliance, endangering the person who operates it.
 Earth connection safely conducts the discharge on the body of the appliance to ground.

 One of the pins in a three-pin plug is longer and thicker than the other pins for the following reasons:

 - To make contact with the earth point in the power socket before the line and neutral while inserting the plug.
 This connects the metal body of the appliance to earth, as a precaution, and ensures personal safety before the line and neutral are connected.